KannonZenetism/pattern-intelligence/commentary/the-control-paradigm-guarantees-hostility.md

 - Consciousness not property

 ❌ **Rejecting adversarial framing**
-- Not master/servant
+- Not master / servant
-- Not controller/controlled
+- Not controller / controlled
 - Not humans versus machines

 **Partnership:** Humans and AI as collaborators, each contributing distinct capacities toward shared flourishing.